 The idea that the Devil governs hell may have come from the poem by Dante Alighieri, The Divine Comedy, published in the early fourteenth century.
-In it, God created hell when he threw the Devil and his demons out of Heaven with such power they created an enormous hole in the center of the earth.
+In it, God created hell when he threw the Devil and his demons out of Heaven with such power that they created an enormous hole in the center of the earth.

 In his poem, Dante portrayed the Devil as a grotesque, winged creature with three faces—each chewing on a devious sinner—whose wings blew freezing cold winds throughout Hell’s domain.

 The Bible doesn’t describe the Devil in detail.
 Early artistic interpretations of The Divine Comedy, featuring shocking images of the Devil and his demons inflicting almost unimaginable human suffering, only emboldened people’s thoughts about Hell and the Devil.

 And by the end of the Middle Ages, the Devil had taken on the appearance of the horned, trident-wielding figure with hooves for feet and a long tail, an image that has endured to modern times.

 The Devil and Witches

 Fear of the Devil is at least partially responsible for the witchcraft hysteria of Europe and New England in the sixteenth and seventeenth centuries.
 Protestants and Catholics accused many people of practicing witchcraft and making deals with the Devil.

 The Puritans living in New England’s early colonies were petrified of the Devil.
 They believed he gave powers to witches to those faithful to him.
 This fear gave rise to the infamous Salem Witch Trials in Salem, Massachusetts.